OPENDAP/olfs/resources/gsoc/ifh.md

 - Examine the IFH examples in the _Technical Details_ section along with the metadata responses that were used build them.

 - You might try using Google with the terms _OPeNDAP_ and _Hyrax_ in order to see the IFH produced by servers with real (not test) data.
 _Caveat: Most of what you will find doing this will be older versions of the Hyrax server which produce an antiquated version of the IFH.
-The server's metadata will be correct and data responses will be correct._
+These server's metadata will be correct and data responses will be correct._

 - Think about how you might propose to develop these prototypes.
 The expectation is not for you to integrate the result into the dynamic page generation of the server, but rather to build standalone pages based on what is currently being